Neighborhood Traffic Program

 5) Confirmation of Support

 To forward the neighborhood traffic plan to the City Council, a second petition is required that represents two-thirds (66.7%) of the parcels adjacent to the road segment(s) proposed to receive traffic calming.
-The petition should include signatures of at least 30% of the property owners.

 6) City Council action.

 After project evaluation and a submission of the supporting petition, traffic staff prepares a report with recommendations for City Council action which outlines the process followed, describes the project results and findings and clearly states the reasons for the recommendations.
 If a project does not obtain the required neighborhood approval, it is not forwarded to the City Council.

 City Council may choose to approve the project and direct city funds to sponsor the project, or accept the project subject to formation of a Local Improvement District to implement the improvements.
 Other funding mechanisms may also be possible which would be decided at the time of approval.
 The Council may establish an evaluation period in which to determine whether the traffic calming measures have been effective and do not impair neighborhood safety.

 7) Design and construction.

 Final design, installation and construction of proposed and adopted traffic control devices and techniques is administered by the city with a completion period of twelve months or less depending on funding and resources.

 The traffic staff monitors the traffic control devices and is responsible for maintaining their appearance, physical integrity and adherence to established standards and specifications for size, materials and placement.

 Within one to five years after construction of traffic management devices in an project neighborhood or due to citizen complaints, the Traffic Engineering division will conduct follow-up evaluations to determine if the traffic control devices meet established criteria and objectives or if removals and/or adjustments are warranted.
 Evaluations may include conducting traffic speed studies, collection of vehicle traffic volumes, collision analysis, and public opinion surveys.